-Suppose you have come up with a concept for a software product for public use.
-In such a case, before a team of experts begins development, it is important to have some level of understanding of whether the product will be able to compensate the expenses and justify the resources dedicated to its implementation (people, time, and money).
+Suppose you have come up with a concept for a software product.
+In such a case, before a team of experts starts the development process, it’s vital to get an entire level of understanding of whether the product will be able to address your user’s needs and market objectives.